Hey-Robot/TibetSheets/docs/guide/FAQ.md

 ## Does the project use jQuery?

 **<span style="font-size:20px;">A</span>**: yes.
-At the beginning, Luckysheet uses jQuery。The packaging tool will package the jQuery to this file `./plugins/js/plugin.js`
+At the beginning, Tibetsheets uses jQuery。The packaging tool will package the jQuery to this file `./plugins/js/plugin.js`

 If your project (such as react / Vue) also references jQuery globally and causes conflicts, you can try to remove a jQuery.

-if you want to remove jQuery in `Luckysheet`, you can find `jQuery` in source code folder `gulpfile.js`: [src/plugins/js/jquery.min.js](https://github.com/mengshukeji/Luckysheet/blob/master/gulpfile.js)，then delete information related to jQuery.
+if you want to remove jQuery in `Tibetsheets`, you can find `jQuery` in source code folder `gulpfile.js`: [src/plugins/js/jquery.min.js](https://github.com/mengshukeji/Tibetsheets/blob/master/gulpfile.js)，then delete information related to jQuery.

 ------------

 ## How to add a field to a cell object?

-**<span style="font-size:20px;">A</span>**: reference [cell object format](/guide/cell.html)，then read this annotation[src/controllers/postil.js](https://github.com/mengshukeji/Luckysheet/blob/master/src/controllers/postil.js)。the annotation is a configuration in a cell object.
+**<span style="font-size:20px;">A</span>**: reference [cell object format](/guide/cell.html)，then read this annotation[src/controllers/postil.js](https://github.com/mengshukeji/Tibetsheets/blob/master/src/controllers/postil.js)。the annotation is a configuration in a cell object.

 ------------

 ## The toolbar icon is on the loading stage all the time.

-**<span style="font-size:20px;">A</span>**: The luckysheet use iconfont icon in this project, if any icon cannot be loaded ,plz check your iconfont.css. we are so sorry that we did not describe it clearly in the old version documents.
+**<span style="font-size:20px;">A</span>**: The tibetsheets use iconfont icon in this project, if any icon cannot be loaded ,plz check your iconfont.css. we are so sorry that we did not describe it clearly in the old version documents.

 Now the documents have been updated.[official documents](/guide/#steps-for-usage)